paglobal/augmented-tabflow/README.md

 ### Now

+- don't back up pinned tabs
+- vscode: go to diagnostics and open source control shortcuts
+- prev vs previous
+- don't update bookmarks on tab title update
+- use message for creating bookmark nodes in service worker
+- put in measures to not close the entire page when re-initting tabs
-- navigation box opens new tab when form is submitted empty
+- navigation box opens new tab when form is submitted empty (take advantage of this to allow opening new tab page)
 - check if newtaburls is necessary or detrimental
 - fix wheel event volatility
 - fix wheel event overfiring